grafana/terraform-provider-grafana/docs/resources/team.md

 - `ignore_externally_synced_members` (Boolean) Ignores team members that have been added to team by [Team Sync](https://grafana.com/docs/grafana/latest/enterprise/team-sync/).
 Team Sync can be provisioned using [grafana_team_external_group resource](https://registry.terraform.io/providers/grafana/grafana/latest/docs/resources/team_external_group).
  Defaults to `true`.
+- `ignore_missing_users` (Boolean) Whether or not to ignore Grafana users specified in the team's membership if they don't already exist in the organizagion.
+If unspecified, this parameter defaults to false, causing an error to be thrown.
+Setting this option to true will cause an warning to be thrown for any users that do not already exist in the organization Grafana.
+ Defaults to `false`.
 - `members` (Set of String) A set of email addresses corresponding to users who should be given membership to the team.
 Note: users specified here must already exist in Grafana.